 We are a place for learning too.
 Nutrition education activities in the classrooms and the dining rooms help kids learn about how to make healthy food choices, lessons that last a lifetime.

-Click here for information about our new online payment system.
+Click here to access our online meal payment system.

 4 Mount Lebanon Road

 |Caitlin Gee||School Nutrition Specialistemail@example.com|

 |Matt Moyer||Head Cheffirstname.lastname@example.org|

 |Joanne Rispoli||Financial Specialistemail@example.com|

 |Stephanie Mullin||Registered Dietitianemail@example.com|

 Non-discrimination Statement: This explains what to do if you believe you have been treated unfairly.